 Charter's ability to make interest payments on its convertible senior notes, and, in 2009, to repay the outstanding principal of its convertible senior notes of \$413 million, will depend on its ability to raise additional capital and/or on receipt of payments or distributions from Charter Communications Holding Company, LLC ("Charter Holdco") and its subsidiaries, including the Company.
 As of December 31, 2006, Charter Holdco was owed \$3 million in intercompany loans from its subsidiaries and had \$8 million in cash, which were available to pay interest and principal on Charter's convertible senior notes.
 In addition, Charter has \$50 million of U.S. government securities pledged as security for the semi-annual interest payments on Charter's convertible senior notes scheduled in 2007.
 CCHC, LLC ("CCHC") also holds an additional \$450 million of Charter's convertible senior notes.
 As a result, if CCHC continues to hold those notes, CCHC will receive interest payments on the convertible senior notes from the pledged government securities.
-The cumulative amount of interest payments expected to be received by CCHC may be available to be distributed to pay interest on the outstanding \$413 million principal amount of the convertible senior notes due in 2008 and May 2009, although CCHC may use those amounts for other purposes.
+The cumulative amount of interest payments or be received by CCHC may be available to be distributed to pay interest on the outstanding \$413 million principal amount of the convertible senior notes due in 2008 and May 2009, although CCHC may use those amounts for other purposes.

-As of December 31, 2006, Charter Holdings, CIH, CCH I, and CCH II had approximately \$9.9 billion principal amount of high-yield notes outstanding with approximately \$105 million, \$0, \$415 million and \$9.4 billion maturing in 2007, 2008, 2009, and thereafter, respectively.
-Charter Holdings, CIH, CCH I, and CCH II will need to raise additional capital or receive distributions or payments from the Company in order to satisfy their debt obligations.
+As of December 31, 2006, Charter Holdings, CIH and CCH I had approximately \$7.5 billion principal amount of high-yield notes outstanding with approximately \$105 million, \$0, \$415 million and \$7.0 billion maturing in 2007, 2008, 2009, and thereafter, respectively.
+Charter Holdings, CIH and CCH I will need to raise additional capital or receive distributions or payments from the Company in order to satisfy their debt obligations.
 However, because of their significant indebtedness, the Company's ability and the ability of the parent companies to raise additional capital at reasonable rates or at all is uncertain.
-During the year ended December 31, 2006, the Company distributed \$1.2 billion of cash to its parent company.
+During the year ended December 31, 2006, the Company distributed \$831 million of cash to its parent company.

-Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco, CCHC, Charter Holdings, CIH, CCH I, and CCH II) for payment of principal on parent company notes, are restricted under the indentures governing the CIH notes, CCH I notes, CCH II notes, CCO Holdings notes, and Charter Operating notes unless there is no default under the applicable indenture, and each applicable subsidiary's leverage ratio test is met at the time of such distribution, and, in the case of such distributions by Charter Operating for payment of principal on a portion of the outstanding CCO Holdings notes, other specified tests are met.
+Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdio, CCHC, Charter Holdings, CIH, and CCH I) for payment of principal on parent company notes, are restricted under the indentures governing the CIH notes, CCH II notes, CCH II notes, CCO Holdings, LLC ("CCO Holdings") notes, and Charter Operating notes unless there is no default under the applicable indenture, and each applicable subsidiary's leverage ratio test is met at the time of such distribution, and, in the case of such distributions by Charter Operating for payment of principal on a portion of the outstanding CCO Holdings notes, other specified tests are met.
 For the quarter ended December 31, 2006, there was no default under any of these indentures and each such subsidiary met its applicable leverage ratio tests based on December 31, 2006 financial results.
-Such distributions would be restricted, however, if any such subsidiary fails to meet these tests at the time of the contemplated distribution.
+Such distributions would be restricted, however, if any such subsidiary fails to meet these tests at the time of the contemplated distributions.
 In the past, certain subsidiaries have from time to time failed to meet their leverage ratio test.
-There can be no assurance that they will satisfy these tests at the time of the contemplated distribution.
+There can be no assurance that they will satisfy these tests at the time of the contemplated distributions.
 Distributions by Charter Operating for payment of principal on parent company notes are further restricted by the covenants in the credit facilities.